Morgan Barron: Collegiate

 Prior to the start of his sophomore campaign, Barron attended the New York Rangers' development camp.
 He returned to the Red for the 2018–19 season where he was entrusted with more responsibility from coach Mike Schafer.
 He took face-offs with a 58.1 percent success rate and played on their penalty-killing unit.
 He ended the season leading the team with both 15 goals and 34 points.
 His point total was the highest in team history since the 2009–10 season.
 Barron was named ECAC Hockey Player of the Month for January after leading the league in scoring with 13 points in eight games.
 At the conclusion of the season, Barron was named to the All-ECAC Hockey first-team and All-Ivy League first team.
 His dominating season also earned him a finalist position for ECAC Hockey Best Defensive Forward and the team's Nicky Bawlf Award as MVP.
-During the offseason, he returned home to Halifax where he trained with fellow Nova Scotians Sidney Crosby, Nathan McKinnon, and Brad Marchand.
+During the offseason, he returned home to Halifax where he trained with fellow Nova Scotians Sidney Crosby, Nathan MacKinnon, and Brad Marchand.

 As a result of his sophomore season, Barron was voted by ECAC Hockey coaches to the preseason all-league team prior to the 2019–20 season.
 In September, he was named one of three captains for the Red alongside seniors Yanni Kaldis and Jeff Malott.
 Barron started his first season as captain by recording his first collegiate hat trick in the opening frame of a 6–2 win over the Yale Bulldogs, earning him Player of the Week accolades.
 Although the 2019–20 season was cut short due to the COVID-19 pandemic, he recorded 32 points in 29 games as the team finished with a 23-2-4 record and first place in the Eastern College Athletic Conference.
 He thus set a new program record by becoming the first player to average more than a point per game in the shortened season.
 At the time of the pause, the Red were gearing up to play in their first Frozen Four since 2003 after winning nine straight games.
 Barron was subsequently named ECAC Hockey Player of the Year for 2020 and to the All-ECAC Hockey and All-Ivy League, and AHCA First-Team All-American first teams.
 When reflecting on his junior season, Barron admitted that he felt more confident in his ability to compete at the NHL level.
 He was also named one of 10 finalists for the Hobey Baker Memorial Award, given annually to the nation's top overall college hockey player, and selected for the 2019-2020 CoSIDA Academic All-America Division I Men's At-Large team.